 FDOT will define the HSR alignment through mathematization of both horizontal and vertical geometry, building upon the layout of the alignment developed for the FEIS and 2009 Reevaluation.
 HSR geometric design criteria and specifications will be applied within the constraints and controls of the surrounding environment.
 All horizontal project clearance requirements will be applied for structures, construction, safety, and other separation requirements.
-Similarly, constraints on final vertical alignment will be applied, including special trackwork locations, minimum clearances at crossings of highways and railroads, structural bridge deck allowances, criteria and specifications limitations on maximum and minimum profile grades, and vertical curve criteria and specifications.
+Similarly, constraints on final vertical alignment will be applied, including special trackwork locations, minimum clearances at crossings of highways and railroads, structural bridge deck allowances, criteria and specifications.
 Once horizontal and vertical alignment criteria and specifications and constraints are analyzed, FDOT will compute the alignment and tie its control points into the State coordinate system and the HSR Project control baselines and benchmarks.